ThibaudGaudry/Fraxinus-angustifolia-responses-to-mammalian-herbivory/README.md

 # Fraxinus-angustifolia-responses-to-mammalian-herbivory

-This repository contains data and scripts for data analyses performed for the publication: 'The architectural response of a mediterranean tree to mammalian browsing overwhelms the leaf's chemical and structural responses' by Barral, Bochu, Caries, Gaudry, Lecoq, Lo Bue _et al._, [year] (doi)
+This repository contains data and scripts for data analyses performed for the publication: 'The architectural response of a mediterranean tree to mammalian browsing overwhelms the leaf's chemical and structural responses' by Barral, Bochu, Caries, Gaudry, Lecoq, Lo Bue _et al._ [(year)] (doi).

 ## Summary